elastic/kibana/style_guides/html_style_guide.md

 ### Use `tabindex` to make elements tabbable

 When added to the tab order, elements become focusable via non-sticky-mode keyboard navigation.
 To add an element to the tab order, you must add an `id` attribute as well as a `tabindex` attribute.

-If you don't know which number to use for the tab index, or if you simply want to add it to the general flow of the document, use `tabindex="0"`.
+You should only use `tabindex="0"` to add an element to the tab flow or `tabindex="-1"` to remove an otherwise focusable element from the focus flow (use with care).
+You should never use a value greater than 0, since tabindex is a global counter for the whole webpage and not scoped to parent elements, so you would need to manage a globally meaningful order across all elements in the whole source code.